 In a typical recruitment process, the headhunter will send you a shortlist of candidates who are then interviewed by various stakeholders.

 Candidates have told me they find the process long winded and time-consuming.
 They often have many people interviewing them, but they are asked the same questions.
 They are told whether or not they got the job, but aren’t given feedback about the reasons why.

 This makes candidates feel quite frustrated, and doesn’t help the reputation of the company or brand.

 Candid HR people admit that some leaders want multiple stakeholders to be part of the interview process because it reduces risk.
 It covers their back if the candidate fails as no one person can be blamed.

-So how can you increase the likelihood that your selected recruit is fit for the company and the job, while delivering a positive experience for your internal and external candidates?
+So how can you increase the likelihood that your selected recruit is a good fit for the company and the job, while delivering a positive experience for your internal and external candidates?

 One way is to use assessment methods.
-Two shown to be effective (and difficult to fake) include:
+Two which are shown to be effective (and difficult to fake) include:

 - Where the candidate is given the task of presenting how they would meet a particular problem or challenge, or how they would spend their first 100 days